 Different schools may have different academic calendars.
 The Academic Calendar for individual schools can be found on Fordham's website at this link: http://www.fordham.edu/academiccalendar.
 Or you may go the main page of Fordham's website www.fordham.edu and use the quicklinks in the upper right corner and click on Academic Calendar.
 This takes you to a listing of all the schools where the current academic year calendar for each school can be accessed.
-If you are interested in future academic years, click on the link in the middle of the page.
-Then select the month and year of interest and the school.
+There is a link to future academic years.

 2.3 Student Attendance (FCLC, PCS)

 Students are expected to attend every class of every course for which they are registered.
 If an instructor wishes to have a different attendance policy, it must be spelled out in the syllabus distributed to each student registered for the course, including whether and how absences will affect the grade for the course.

 If a student has been absent for several meetings, please notify the appropriate Class Dean of the student’s home school.
 The Class Dean will contact the student.
 Instructors of PCS courses should see section 3.2.1 for awarding grades to students whose attendance has been poor.

 Students are responsible for keeping a record of their own absences and may not exceed the maximum number allowed.
 While students may consult the instructor about their record of attendance, the instructor is the final judge of that record.

 Student Health Services will not provide notes excusing students from class.
 Students can give permission for their class deans to contact Student Health Services.
 The class dean will contact students’ professors and provide sufficient information to allow the professor to decide whether the absence will be excused, depending on the attendance policy for the course.